fgauna12/fgauna12.github.io/_posts/2020-03-25-passing-variables-between-jobs-for-azure-devops-pipelines.md

 ## Variables from another job

 To make a variable accessible from another job, there's a couple of things you want to do.
+Microsoft also has some documentation on this feature called [output variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#use-output-variables-from-tasks).

 First, when creating the dynamic pipeline variable, specify that it's an output variable.